 These favorite American and French foods have no equal.
 But they contain a truckload of sugar and calories – 1 bagel contains 6 g sugar, and 1 churro contains 410 calories, 51 g carbs, and 1 g sugar.
 You can easily avoid grabbing a bagel on your way to work or school if you get up in the morning and make a delicious breakfast.
 Avoid churros by consuming green tea and a saltine cracker in the evening.

 19. Iced Tea

 Iced teas taste great.
 But with great taste come high calories and sugar load.
 The syrup used to prepare iced tea is sweet and can lead to an insulin spike.
 So, if you have diabetes, avoid consuming it.
 You can prepare iced tea at home using good quality tea, lemon, honey, fruits, and herbs.

 Like ketchup, bottled spaghetti sauce is also high in sugar content.
 One serving of pasta sauce contains 10 g sugar.
 Therefore, instead of buying pasta sauce from the supermarket, make it at home.
 It is pretty simple, and the recipe is easily available online.

-These are the 20 high sugar foods that you must avoid.
+These were the foods high in sugar that you must avoid.
 But not all sugars are necessarily bad.
 Sugars that you get from fruits, veggies, and other natural sources are good for you in a limited quantity.
 It is the added sugar that can make you unhealthy.
 So, check the labels before you buy any bottled or packaged food.
 Go ahead and live a sugar-free life.
 Cheers!

 - Is Brown Rice Syrup A Better Alternative Than Sugar?